tifapp/FitnessProjectBackend/README.md

 **Notes**:

+- **Organization**: For complex endpoints, we recommend splitting up layers of logic (ex. the top level function handles http response code mapping, an inner function handles database queries, etc.) Shorter, focused functions are much easier to test and debug.
 - **Use `endpoint()`**: For endpoints that don't require authentication.
 - **Use `authenticatedEndpoint()`**: For endpoints that require authentication.
   - **Type Validation**: These functions ensure your input and output types match the API schema.